Last updated: August 28, 2023

 11. Olympian Rock

-The Olympian Rock Lookout is a 30 minute walk away from Gordon Falls Lookout (and even shorter from Elysian Rock), that also forms part of the Prince Henry Cliff Walk.
+The Olympian Rock Lookout is a 30-minute walk away from Gordon Falls Lookout (and even shorter from Elysian Rock), which also forms part of the Prince Henry Cliff Walk.

-The views from the lookout are incredible, with the Three Sisters clearly visible, and Mount Solitary further away in the distance.
+The views from the lookout are incredible, with the Three Sisters and Mount Solitary further away in the distance visible.

-Similar to Elysian Rock, you can walk to Olympian Rock via the cliff top walk, or otherwise you can park your car on Olympian Parade at Olympian Place, and follow the short trail to the fenced lookout point.
+Like Elysian Rock, you can walk to Olympian Rock via the cliff top walk, or otherwise, you can park your car on Olympian Parade at Olympian Place and follow the short trail to the fenced lookout point.

 12. Tarpeian Rock

 Situated between Leura Cascades and Olympian Rock, the Tarpeian Rock lookout can be easily accessed via a very short walking path from Cliff Drive.

 Alternatively, as it’s part of the Prince Henry Cliff Walk, the Tarpeian Rock lookout can also be accessed from the Leura Cascades picnic area.

 Similar to Olympian Rock and Gordon Falls lookout, Tarpeian Rock offers panoramic views of the Jamison Valley against the backdrop of Mount Solitary, the Narrow Neck Plateau and the iconic Ruined Castle.

 The lookout itself is also quite interesting, because of the fascinating circular patterns on the natural sandstone platform you stand on.

 Lookouts in the Katoomba Area